SylphAI-Inc/AdalFlow/docs/source/use_cases/classification.rst

 Trainer and Training Strategy
 ------------------------------

+**Training Strategy**

+The following code shows our default training configuration.
+We use a batch size of 4, 12 steps, and 4 workers to call LLMs in parallel.
+The ``optimize_order`` is set to ``sequential`` to first train the text optimizer and then the demo optimizer.
+This training strategy has been working well.
+With the text optimized, this might boost the performance for the teacher model.
+With the teacher model's reasoning, the demo optimizer can learn to reason better even with merefly one demonstration from the teacher.
+When we are at the ``sequential`` optimization order, we will end up with 24 steps trained.

-In general, the training strategy where we first run ``max_steps`` to train the text optimizer and then run ``max_steps`` to train the demo optimizer is called ``mixed`` training works well as shown in Fig 1.
+In addition, you can try ``mixed`` for the optimization order, where at each step, it will update both the text optimizer and the demo optimizer.
-For the text optimizer, we will use ``constrained`` training instead of ``random`` search strategy as it converges faster and more token-efficient.
-Here is our code to start training:

 .. code-block:: python